NESCent/Tools-for-Evo-Hack/wiki/Conference_Calls.md

     existing use cases.
 Many of these will become the basis for groups that form at the hackathon.
-2. [Dave](Dave "wikilink") will make inquiries with NESCent support staff to make this happen.
+2. [Dave](Dave "wikilink") will make inquiries with NESCent support staff to create a space for shared datasets.
 Dave will also create a page for people to list what datasets they are planning to upload for use/testing at the event.
 3. [Participants](Participants "wikilink") with sharable datasets will upload them to the dataset repository, and describe them on the "Datasets" section of each of the